Configure Winter Weather Operations

 2. Click Create feed.

-3. Choose the feed type you want to create by browsing the groups of feeds or by searching using a keyword.
+3. Choose the feed type you want to create by browsing the groups of feeds or by using search with a keyword.
 The feed types needed to connect to your vendor AVL are grouped into three categories:

 • Cloud